 “In general, the urge for solitude is a sign that there is after all spirit in a person and a measure of what spirit there is.
 So little do chattering nonentities and socializers feel the need for solitude that, like love-birds, if left alone for an instance they promptly die.
 As the little child must be lulled to sleep, so these need the soothing hushaby of social life to be able to eat, drink, sleep, pray, fall in love, etc.” (95)

 These quotations help us see solitude as a condition for something education should presumably help provide: the cultivation of individual thought and expression.
 If we are always chattering and worrying about how to fit in then our minds may be determined by external social forces.
 But if we can learn to endure solitude, that is, if we can learn to embrace those times when we are free from others, then we have a chance to focus, reflect, and creatively develop our unique voice.

-This detail from Auguste Rodin’s The Gates of Hell (created 1880-1917) beautifully illustrates this contrast between the individual’s thoughtful solitude and the noisy conflict of the indistinguishable masses:
+This detail from Auguste Rodin’s The Gates of Hell (created 1880-1917) beautifully illustrates this contrast between an individual’s thoughtful solitude and the masses:

 For a second related reason why the endurance of solitude may be integral to education go here.